vivekjari/IPL-Data-Analysis-with-Python/README.md

 Being a data analyst we will perform EDA on the data to gain insights like:

--probability of winning a match of a chasing vs defending team.
+- probability of winning a match of a chasing vs defending team.
--top bowlers
+- top bowlers
--top players of the match
+- top players of the match
--top scorer of the IPL-2022
+- top scorer of the IPL-2022
--on which stadium teams won the most matches?
+- on which stadium teams won the most matches?

 ## Data